10 Nov How do you keep the link with your fans during containment?

 Containment gives your marketing teams time to focus on transactional approaches and think about improvements to sell more (on offer, segmentation, communication, discourse, etc.).
 This is what we do with our clients by accompanying them on the definition of their AIDAS model, available here.
 Deprived of ticketing and matchday revenue, it is also time for clubs to focus on other sources of income.
 For example, the NFL franchise of Los Angeles RAMS has Expanded its distribution channels by partnering with Postmates, an American home ready meal delivery company..
 Via a dedicated pop-store, it allows fans to order merchandising items during a match and have them delivered (almost) as quickly as they have their food delivered.
 Bayern Munich has also taken a more supply-oriented approach, and in recent seasons has been working as a true retailer, adapting its offering to the calendar (Valentine's Day, school holidays, the start of the new school year, Christmas, etc.).
 We currently have Advent calendars, puzzles, mugs, gloves, hats and lots of Christmas gift ideas on their e-shop, which they promote in their newsletters.

-Entertain, animate, broadcast, promote, monetize... are all words you can continue to use during containment.
+Entertain, animate, disseminate, promote, monetize... are all words you can continue to use during the lockdown.
 The current situation pushes us to innovate to keep in touch with our communities and invent new relationships with them, full of empathy, support and positivism because we all need it.
-Once the ideas are found, CRM tools do the rest to disseminate them.
+Once the ideas are found, the tools CDM do the rest to spread them.

 Share this article with your friends!